ThinYuShwe/sem/README.md

 [![Releases](https://img.shields.io/github/release/ThinYuShwe/sem/all.svg?style=flat-square)](https://github.com/ThinYuShwe/sem/releases)

 This is the clone project and target folder is added by clean and compiling again.
-Moreover, Dockerfile is added from here and push to github since I forgot to push this previous lab1
+Moreover, Dockerfile is added from here and push to GitHub since I forgot to push this previous lab1